-Key Audit Matter How our audit addressed the key audit matter Valuation of trade and other receivables Our procedures included, but were not limited to the following: Refer to Note B2 - Trade and other receivables Net trade receivables total \$32.33m, including an impairment provision of \$1.166m, and includes \$8.546m in long-term trade receivables.
-Obtained trade receivables balance confirmations.
-Analysed the aging of trade Trade receivables are recognised at their anticipated realisable value, which is the original invoiced amount less an estimated provision allowance.
-Obtained a list of long outstanding receivables and assessed the recoverability of these through inquiry with management and by obtaining sufficient corroborative evidence to matter in the audit due to the size of the trade receivable balance, the challenging conditions currently in the aviation industry and the high level of management judgement used in determining the impairment provision.
-Performed subsequent receipts testing on a sample of trade and other debtors.
-Scrutinised managements' provision for impairment of receivables in conjunction with our detailed assessment.
+Our procedures included, but were not limited to the following:

+- Obtained trade receivables balance confirmations. - Analysed the aging of trade receivables. - Obtained a list of long outstanding receivables and assessed the recoverability of these through inquiry with management and by obtaining sufficient corroborative evidence to support the conclusions. - Performed subsequent receipts testing on a sample of trade and other debtors. - Scrutinised managements' provision for impairment of receivables in conjunction with our detailed assessment.